The 3 stages of sales reporting

-Sales reporting seems like it should be pretty easy—measure what you've done, put it in a spreadsheet, and use it to improve your sales process.
-Simple.
+Sales reporting seems like it should be pretty straightforward—measure what you've done, put it in a spreadsheet, and use it to improve your sales process.

 If only it were true.

-Sales reporting is actually really complex.
-And not approaching it the right way can cause big problems.
-Unfortunately, most companies don't approach it the right way.
-They make big mistakes that cost huge amounts of money.
+Sales reporting is complex, and not approaching it correctly can cause big problems.
+Unfortunately, most companies don't approach it correctly, making big mistakes that cost huge amounts of money.

 • Sales reporting stage 1: You don't know what you're doing